Experiential Learning - Beyond the Clinic and Classroom

 Genetics Rounds

-Every Tuesday at 9:00 a.m. in the Hub for Clinical Collaboration at the Children's Hospital of Philadelphia, students attend Genetics Rounds.
+Every Tuesday at 9:00 AM in the Hub for Clinical Collaboration at the Children's Hospital of Philadelphia, students attend Genetics Rounds.
 This weekly forum brings together practitioners involved in Genomic Medicine at the University of Pennsylvania and the Children’s Hospital of Philadelphia.
-All clinical genetics services (pediatric, biochemical, adult, cancer, cardiovascular and lipid, maternal fetal medicine, neurogenetics/neuromuscular, Center for Fetal Diagnosis and Treatment) and laboratory services (Division of Genomic Diagnostics, Center for Personalized Diagnostics, Molecular Pathology, Genetic Diagnostic Laboratory) take turns presenting.
+All clinical genetics services (pediatric, biochemical, adult, cancer, cardiovascular and lipid, maternal fetal medicine, neurogenetics/neuromuscular, the Center for Fetal Diagnosis and Treatment) and laboratory services (Division of Genomic Diagnostics, Center for Personalized Diagnostics, Molecular Pathology, Genetic Diagnostic Laboratory) take turns presenting.

 This vibrant forum elicits lengthy and detailed conversations about the practice of Genomic Medicine, with input from multiple clinicians and genomic diagnosticians experienced in topics ranging from variant interpretation to psychosocial issues, giving students a wealth of information to take into their careers.
 Weekly discussion board assignments enhance student learning, clarify questions, and allow for more detailed exploration of topics related to genetic counseling.